CHILDREN & YOUTH

 St Barnabas and St Philip’s School

-We play a major role in the life of our Church School, St Barnabas and St Philip’s School, which is our local Church of England Primary School, also linked with with the neighbouring St. Barnabas Church on the Addison Road.
-The school joins St. Philip's for special services throughout the year as well as a termly Eucharist; and the Vicar regularly leads the school Assembly.
+We play a major role in the life of our Church School, St Barnabas and St Philip’s School, which is our local Church of England Primary School, also linked with the neighbouring St. Barnabas Church on Addison Road.
+The school joins St. Philip's for special services throughout the year as well as a termly Eucharist, and the Vicar regularly leads the school Assembly.
 There are also many opportunities for joint activities throughout the year.
 The Vicar and several members of the church serve on the Board of Governors for the school and many more are parents of pupils at the school.

-One of the highlights of the year is the paschal Candle competition where children are invited to design the Paschal Candle for the Easter services each year, with many high-quality entries being submitted.
+One of the highlights of the year is the Paschal Candle competition where children are invited to design the Paschal Candle for the Easter services each year, with many high-quality entries being submitted.
 A similar competition was held for our 160th celebrations in 2018 which produced some remarkable paintings of the church.

-Regular members of St Philip’s are well placed when it comes to applying for a place at the school.
+Regular members of St Philip’s are well-placed when it comes to applying for a place at the school.
 For more details, read the school’s admissions policy on their website.

 Being brought into the community of the Christian faith is a very special occasion and we would be delighted to speak to you about Baptism, whether for adults or children.
-Baptisms take place during our Sunday morning 10.30 am Eucharist and we would love to speak with you to find the right time for you and for your family.
-Please contact the parish office for more information at firstname.lastname@example.org and/or see our Baptism page.
+Baptisms take place during our Sunday 10.30 am Eucharist and we would love to speak with you to find the right time for you and your family.
+Please contact the parish office for more information at email@example.com and/or see our Baptism page.